agrrh/agrrh.com/pages/cv.md

 [FastVPS](http://fastvps.ru/) is a Hosting Provider with data-centers at Estonia and Germany.

+Started as junior support specialist at 2012.
+Was promoted to senior specialist at 2013.
-Was elected to promotion by colleagues.
+Elected to promotion to head of department by colleagues at 2014.

+As technical support specialist:

+- Deploy of software on bare-metal servers
+- Hotfixing software issues
+- Diagnosing and replacing hardware on client's request (remote basis)
+- Almost any task client could ask to do

 As head of department:

 - Resolving difficult technical issues, conflict situations
 - Represented the company at the thematics forum
 - Interviewing applicants
 - Compiling working schedule, vacations

-As technical support specialist:
-- Deploy of software on bare-metal servers
-- Hotfixing software issues
-- Diagnosing and replacing hardware on client's request (remote basis)
-- Almost any task client could ask to do

 #### Technical Support specialist at Yota (2012-2012)